Automorphisms of Abelian Varieties and Principal Polarizations: Studying Principal Polarizations via Automorphisms of the Jacobian

 We checked this question on the family of hyperelliptic cases of genus 2 from \cite{howe1} Theorem 1, where it is true.
 However, there is no reason to expect this to be true in general.
+Yet, we cannot disprove it easily.